-“Heck, Desi, I wasn’t no hero.
+“Hogwash, Desi, I wasn’t no hero.
 I didn’t do nothin’ nobody else wouldn’t have done.
-I guess people like to have heros, but the way I see it there ain’t no heros in wars.
-There’s only victims—Dead victims and surviving victims.”
+I guess some people like to have heroes, but that’s not the way I saw it back then.
+To me, there’s only victims in war—dead victims and surviving victims.”

 “Heck, my arm healed a long time ago,” said Bert, sniffling back his tears.
 “And I think you’ve done some healin’, too.
 Ya know, it takes a lot of courage fer a man to swallow his pride and admit he was a coward.”

-“Over the years I’ve hated myself—to the point I just wished I would die.
-Well, last night I saw that prideful, cowardly old man in a way I’ve never seen him before.
-I saw my old self...nailed to a cross.
+“Over the years I’ve hated myself so much that I just wished I would die.
+Well, last night I saw prideful, cowardly self in a way I’ve never seen before.
+I saw myself...nailed to a cross.